Practise your skills of proportional reasoning with this interactive haemocytometer.

 A collection of resources to support work on Factors and Multiples at Secondary level.

-support work on transformations at Key Stage 4.
+A group of interactive resources to support work on percentages Key Stage 4.

 Use Excel to explore multiplication of fractions.